laperkins2/bootstrap-practice-jan-20lp24/README.md

 This is a website about...

-In contains one page:
+It contains one page:

-* buttons.html
+* buttons.html - contains 5 buttons that respond to click events